 - A brief bio of the proponent(s), including a summary of education, career to date, current employer.
 Curriculum vitae may be attached and do not count to the ten page limit.

 - Budget with break-down of expenditures and proposed progress milestones; other confirmed or proposed funding sources to supplement the SEABC Peter R. Taylor grant, if applicable.

-The proposal process will close at 17:00 PST on the second Monday of January each year.
+The proposal process will close at 17:00 PST on the second Monday of January of every other year.
+Look for the notices in the Newsletter and periodic email blasts.
 Proposals must be submitted by email in PDF format to: awards(Replace this parenthesis with the @ sign)seabc.ca

 How is the Winner Selected?